 An Oregon Lady Is Charged for Buying the Winning Ticket with Stolen Card

-This lady took only the 1st instalment of the prize $33,500 and ran away.
-In the beginning the lottery officials were confused why would someone run from money.
+This lady took only the 1st installment of the prize of $33,500 and ran away.
+In the beginning, the lottery officials were confused about why would someone run from money.

 Learn your lesson boys and girls.
 When you’re buying lottery tickets in the local lottery shop make sure you use cash.

 Amanda Clayton – She Was Just Plain Dumb

 There are people who just don’t deserve to win.
 This is criminal 101.
 Why would anyone do this?
 Amanda Clayton made history, that’s for sure.
 Her case was a precedent for many others that might come, how unlikely that is.
 So what did Amanda do wrong?

 Well, I’ll be as straightforward as possible.
 She stole from the ones who needed the public money the most.
 Clayton was receiving food stamps, in other words, she was living off of welfare.
 That’s not a crime, but it is if you don’t report your income to the authorities to stop the welfare funds.
 She was charged with Welfare Fraud – Failure to Inform, which is punishable by up to 4 years in prison.

 Fortunately for Miss Clayton here, this has been the 1st ever case of this kind.
 Because of her, the DHS had to change its legislation.
 Now lottery operators must notify the authorities if there are any winners on welfare that have won $1,000 or more.
 Well, she will be remembered, one way or another.
 Amanda Clayton will not be remembered as a lottery winner only.
 Huh, $1m and still collecting welfare.

 Patty Bigbee – The Human Trafficker

 When it comes to criminals and people undeserving of winning the lottery, few can compare to Patty Bigbee.
 This regular Florida resident had only two vices in life – an intense passion for the lottery and… well… human trafficking.